juliancoleman/js-hapi-api/README.md

 #### Docs

-All the docs for the present functionality are contained within the `docs/` directory, which can be found at project root.
+All the docs for the present functionality are contained within the `wiki`, which can be found at project root.
 I would recommend reading up on these to get an idea on _how to interact with the API, and example payloads_.

 ## Testing